christophersbarrett/mulberry-wiki/Page-Templates.md

-Each page in a Mulberry application is displayed using a page template.
+Each page in a Mulberry application is displayed using a page **template**.
 You can use built-in templates, or create your own.
 To specify a template for a page, add a template property to the page's YAML header: